-diabetes self-management training and education, including medical nutrition therapy, received from a provider in a program consistent with national educational standards (as established by the American Diabetes Association);

-- diabetic equipment and supplies, including blood glucose meters when received from a network pharmacy; - insulin pumps and their related supplies when received from a network durable medical equipment provider; and - routine foot care if part of treatment for diabetes.
+- diabetes self-management training and education, including medical nutrition therapy, received from a provider in a program consistent with national educational standards (as established by the American Diabetes Association); - diabetic equipment and supplies, including blood glucose meters when received from a network pharmacy; - insulin pumps and their related supplies when received from a network durable medical equipment provider; and - routine foot care if part of treatment for diabetes.

-Note: Management and supplies for gestational diabetes is covered as a prenatal benefit in Maternity.
+Note: Management and supplies for gestational diabetes are covered as prenatal care services that are not considered preventive health services in Maternity.